rajdeepadak/rajdeepadak/README.md

 <h2 align="center">Rajdeep Adak</h2>

 <p align="left">
 Hi.
 Currently, I am a Research Assistant at FOSSEE, IIT Bombay where I develop software (GUI) for simplifying CFD simulation process with OpenFOAM.
-Much of my current work focuses on using Blender as a platform to build a solver-scalable, reusable general purpose OpenFOAM GUI by integrating methods of mesh intraction, graphically customizable solvers and its post-processing utilities.
-I primarily use Python for developing tools for end user software interactions and I intend to integrate developmental features written in C/C++ with python wrappers.
+Much of my current work focuses on using Blender as a platform to build a reusable, solver-scalable  and rich UI by integrating methods of mesh intraction, graphically customizable solvers and various post-processing utilities.
+I primarily use Python for developing end user software interaction tools and I intend to integrate developmental features written in C/C++ with Python wrappers.

 Originally, I am an electrical engineer with a keen interest in robotics and control systems.
 I have previously interned at BARC, NPCIL and Texas Instruments Innovation Center, KJSCE.
-After graduating, I worked at AWS engineering operations team specializing in HVAC, High Voltage Power and Instrumentation for AWS Data Centers.
+After graduating, I worked at AWS Data Center engineering operations team specializing in HVAC, High Voltage Power and Instrumentation.
 I was introduced to CFD when I interned at FOSSEE, IITB in 2021.
-Since then, I have been cordially indulged in developing the lacking solution to proliferate the learning rate of CFD with OpenFOAM.
-I now do this full-time and I hope to release my first heuristic opensourced software soon.
+Since then, I have become cordially indulged in developing a lacking solution to proliferate OpenFOAM's learning rate.
+I now do this full-time and I hope to release my first heuristic open-sourced software soon.

 In my free time I love to cook and listen to music.
 I have made inauspicious attempts to play the guitar and I suck at it but I hope to master it properly in the future.
-I also tinker around with Single Board Computers.
+I also tinker around with Single Board Computers mainly for multirotor flight dynamics because flying robots are awesome.
+I envision to pursue higher education and continue to contribute to FOSS.
 </p>

 - 📫 Contact me at  **rajdeepadak@iitb.ac.in** if you wish to know more about my work or at **rajdeepadak@gmail.com** to speak to me in general.

-- 📄 Areas of Interests: **Robotics and Control Systems, Machine Learning, Algorithms, Computational Geometry and Physical Design Engineering**
+- 📄 Areas of Interests: **Robotics and Control Systems, Machine Learning, Algorithms, Computational Geometry, Embedded Software Engineering**

 - 🌱 I’m always learning **🌱**